 From the terrace a well-made path leads down the valley floor where timber walk ways and bridges take you over the boggy bits and the little picturesque bubbling burns,

 Throughout the walk there are interesting sculptures here and there.
 One of the most interesting was a number of human figures made out of mirror which appeared like ghosts in the woods.

 Soon and quite suddenly we come upon the waterfall.
 High and magnificent with a mass of white foaming water.

 Throughout the walk there have been good bits for kids.
 A badger pokes out if its set whilst a couple of roe deer graze in the autumn leaves.
-There is also a game of water channeling and many sculptures to amuse the young.
+There is also a game of water channelling and many sculptures to amuse the young.

-As we made our way up the hill back to the David Marshall Centre we noticed people flying through the treetops at some speed.
+As we made our way up the hill back to the David Marshall Centre, we noticed people flying through the treetops at some speed.
 These were visitors to Go Ape - a fantastic tree top experience with high walkways and swings through the upper branches of the mature forest as well as one of the longest and perhaps the most attractive zip wire in the UK.

 So at the end of our waterfall walk we jumped back in the car and followed the road to the north end of Dukes Pass where we got this fantastic view down Loch Achray.